DataDog/kafka-kit/cluster/zookeeper/README.md

 # Overview

 This package provides a ZooKeeper backed, coarse grained distributed lock.
 The lock path is determined at instantiation time.
-At request time, locks are enqueued and block until the lock is either acquired or the context deadline is me.
+At request time, locks are enqueued and block until the lock is either acquired or the context deadline is met.

 Further implementation notes:
 - Locks are enqueued and granted in order as locks ahead are relinquished or timed out.